Carnegie Mellon Graphics Colloquium

 Previous Colloquia

-- September 2024: Ravi Ramamoorthi — “Sampling and Signal-Processing for High-Dimensional Visual Appearance in Computer Graphics and Vision” [YouTube]
+- September 2024: Ravi Ramamoorthi (UCSD) – “Sampling and Signal-Processing for High-Dimensional Visual Appearance in Computer Graphics and Vision” [YouTube]

-- February 2024: C. Karen Liu — “Building Large Models for Human Motion” [YouTube]
+- February 2024: C. Karen Liu (Stanford) – “Building Large Models for Human Motion” [YouTube]

 Supporters

 The Carnegie Mellon Graphics Colloquium is hosted by the Carnegie Mellon Graphics Lab and supported by Meta and Adobe.
+If you are interested in supporting the seminar as a sponsor, please contact us.